Belarus' Lukashenko tightens grip in referendum | DW | 28.02.2022

 A new constitutional amendment will give Belarusian leader Alexander Lukashenko immunity from prosecution

-Belarus' president Alexander Lukashenko has gained further power after a referendum on Sunday.
+Belarus' leader Alexander Lukashenko has gained further power after a referendum on Sunday.

 Lukashenko has ruled Belarus since 1994.